natanyamodi/brain-tumor-classification-and-detection/README.md

 The dataset was sourced from **Roboflow Universe**:
 🔗 [Roboflow Dataset - Brain Tumor](https://universe.roboflow.com/computer-vision-kbzhg/brain_tumor-gxibq/dataset/1)

-The following were already applied on the dataset, so you can skip doing that again.
+The following were already applied on the dataset, so you can skip doing these steps.
 **Preprocessing:**
 - Auto-Orient: ✅
 - Resize: Stretched to 640x640